Mask-De-Smith/MKX_recipes/README.md

-# MKX_recipes
+# TASTY_recipes
-Simple guide on how to cook with characters in MKX
+Simple guide on how to cook authentic tasty food with all the respective ingredients.